radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 owner/ownerBL
 ```

 The most common back link/forward link relationship is between group and user objects.
 A list of groups a user is a member of can be calculated automatically by RadiantOne and returned in the membership attribute of the user entry.
 The most common back link attributes are in the drop-down list.
 However, you can manually enter any attribute name you want.
-This is configured on the Main Control Panel, click Settings > Interception > Special Attributes Handling > Linked Attributes setting (on the right).
+This is configured on the Control Panel > Setup > Directory Namespace > Namespace Design.
+Select the root naming context and click the **SPECIAL ATTRIBUTES** tab.

 If the Target Base DN (back link attribute location) and the Source Base DN (forward link attribute location) in the Linked Attributes setting is a persistent cached branch, the computation of the references can be optimized in order to return client requests for the back link attribute at high speed.
 To enable this optimization, follow the steps below.